 We can accommodate inoperable vehicles.
 There is an additional fee for this service.
 For us to handle an “in-op” it must steer and roll at a minimum.
 You are responsible to get the “in-op” vehicle within 30 feet of the back of the truck and ready to be hooked onto by our winch and pulled into the trailer.

 Our model of operation is to identify one truck and have them assigned to your shipment the entire way.
 Only in rare instances do we involve more than one truck in the shipment for your car.
-All State along with our truck drivers take pride in each shipment.
+Auto Transporters Direct along with our truck drivers take pride in each shipment.

 Yes, but our way of doing business is to have a truck driver pick the vehicle up from you or a designated person at the location of origin and the same truck driver delivers it to you or the designated person at the destination.